 We may be able to re-position the tooth in its socket and stabilise it for the short term but in the long run, there will usually be the need for other interventions to keep this tooth (or its replacement) in place.
 We will discuss with you what needs to be done, and what can be expected in the future.

-Our family-friendly and highly trained staff are always pleasant and keep your best interest in mind.
-Fit with state-of-the-art equipment and the latest technology, our facility is completely prepared to deal with any dental emergency.
+Our family-friendly and highly trained team are always pleasant and have your best interests in mind.
+Complete with state-of-the-art equipment and the latest technology, our facility is more than prepared to deal with any dental problem.

 For your convenience and thanks to our extensive experience, we offer a wide range of dental services and can accommodate almost any procedure in-house.
-If you’re looking for a Brisbane emergency dentist, contact Grange Family Dental!
-We’ll be happy to assist you with any general, cosmetic, or emergency dental need.
+We’ll be happy to assist you with any general, cosmetic, or emergency dental needs.

-Call us at (07) 33560166 or contact us to make an appointment and one of our team members will assist you with any questions or concerns you have, as quickly as possible.
+Phone us on (07) 33560166 or contact us to make an appointment and one of our helpful team members will take care of any questions or concerns you have, as quickly as possible.